TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_overview.rst

 has been designed such that a dynamic launch unlocks a specific set of Platform Configuration Registers (PCR) for holding measurement taken during the dynamic launch.
 These are referred to as the DRTM PCRs, PCRs 17-22.
-Further details on this process can be found in the documentation for the GETSEC instruction provided by Intel's TXT and the SKINIT instruction provided by AMD's AMD-V. The documentation on these technologies can be readily found online; see the `Resources`_ section below for references.
+Further details on this process can be found respectively in the documentation for the GETSEC instruction provided by Intel's TXT and the SKINIT instruction provided by AMD's AMD-V. The documentation on these technologies can be readily found online; see the `Resources`_ section below for references.

 .. note::
     Currently, only Intel TXT is supported in this first release of the Secure